cockroachdb/docs/v20.1/alter-role.md

 Parameter | Description
 ----------|-------------
-`name` | The name of the user whose password you want to create or add.
+`name` | The name of the role whose password you want to create or add.
-`password` | Let the user [authenticate their access to a secure cluster](authentication.html#client-authentication) using this new password.
+`password` | Let the role [authenticate their access to a secure cluster](authentication.html#client-authentication) using this new password.
 Passwords should be entered as [string literal](sql-constants.html#string-literals).
 For compatibility with PostgreSQL, a password can also be entered as an [identifier](#change-password-using-an-identifier), although this is discouraged.

 ## Examples